Lawyers for Cosby, 79, have said throughout that their client is innocent of all accusations.

-The next month Constand filed a lawsuit claiming battery, sexual assault, intentional infliction of emotional distress and other claims.
+The next month, Constand filed a lawsuit claiming battery, sexual assault, intentional infliction of emotional distress and other claims.
 The case was settled in March 2006 after months of depositions that would come back to haunt Cosby.

 Former teen actor Barbara Bowman told her story to many media outlets in the years after Constand went public.
 So did California lawyer Tamara Green

-in a stand-up act in October 2014 did "public outcry begin in earnest," Bowman said in a Washington Post op-ed
+in a stand-up act in October 2014 did "public outcry begin in earnest," Bowman wrote in a Washington Post op-ed

-involving him while TV Land quietly removed reruns of "The Cosby Show" from its programming schedule.
+involving him while TV Land removed reruns of "The Cosby Show" from its programming schedule.

-Even the former DA in the Constand case piled on
+Even the former district attorney in the Constand case piled on

 All the while, Cosby maintained his innocence through his lawyers, who called the accusers liars and opportunists.